A member of our team will be in touch shortly to confirm your contact details or address questions you may have.

 Electrical Code Inspections in Tampa

 When was the last time your building was inspected for electrical code compliance?
 The National Fire Protection Association publishes a handbook outlining the National Electrical Code (NEC) standards we follow here in Florida.
-This handbook has more than 1,400 pages, so when you need to make sure your Tampa Bay area home or business is up to code, turn to our experts at Small Jobs Electric.
+This handbook has more than 1,400 pages, so when you need to make sure your Tampa Bay area home or business is up to code, turn to our experts at Small Jobs Electric®.

-• As a family-owned, local business, we exist to serve our neighbors, not to funnel corporate profits out of the area
+- As a family-owned, local business, we exist to serve our neighbors, not to funnel corporate profits out of the area.

-• We have fully stocked vans to perform an electrical inspection or any work that needs to be done to bring your building to code compliance in one visit
+- We have fully stocked vans to perform an electrical inspection or any work that needs to be done to bring your building to code compliance in one visit.

-• All our employees, including our technicians, undergo comprehensive background checks and drug testing for your peace of mind
+- All our employees, including our technicians, undergo comprehensive background checks and drug testing for your peace of mind.

-• We have been performing code inspections since 1986, and we know all aspects of the NEC handbook
+- We have been performing code inspections since 1986, and we know all aspects of the NEC handbook.

 For more information about how we can help you or to schedule an electrical code inspection in Tampa, call (813) 303-0052 or contact us online today!
+Check out our reviews!

 Regular electrical code inspections are an important part of maintaining safety and compliance in any residential or commercial building.
 If you have a newer home, you should consider scheduling a routine inspection every three to five years.
 If your home is older, you may need to schedule more frequent inspections, ideally every two to three years.